pseigo/coding-interviews/README.md

   - Not realizing certain constraints until I'm halfway through coding.
 - Coming up with an algorithm:
   - Not finishing all aspects of the algorithm "on paper" before coding.
+- Talking a lot which eats up time; not progressing briskly enough.

 ## Strategies to remember